 by Jay Netherton on April 16, 2015 in innovation

 The challenge of staying culturally 'relevant' as a church and as the Christian faith has become like a bi-athlete trying to hit a moving target.
 The exhausting task of trying to figure out what "the kids are into these days" can be confusing, deceiving and hopeless for the ill-equipped.
 Merely locating the target is no longer sufficient, the mark must be struck on the bulls-eye, and the race must be finished ahead of the other competitors, which in the real world translates to: whoever thinks up something like Ice Bucket Challenge first wins.
 So then, how do we take all of the lessons, tips, hints and best practices of the secular... [continue]

 Thank you for giving to Mother's Day Hunger Offering

 by Jay Netherton on May 14, 2014 in news

 Mother's Day, May 11, 2014, marked the conclusion of the Christian Life Commission's Mother's Day Hunger Offering initiative.
 With a goal of raising $1 million on this day, churches from across the state joined hands to help beat the cycle of hunger and poverty not only in Texas, but around the world.
 Final tallies will be made as donations continue to pour in throughout the month.

 Last year marked the first annual Mother's Day offering as a part of the greater, year-around Texas Baptists Hunger Offering and raised over $250,000.
-This year, we are/p>... [continue]
+This year, we are eager to see how God has provided for this life-changing ministry through your... [continue]